Sunday, November 18, 2018

 Natural Law Requires Respect of PUBLIC Property Rights, too.

 Natural phenomena emerge in the cosmos according to natural law.
 Moral precepts can be seen as natural laws of social interaction, while the emergence of civilization can be seen as a particular kind of natural phenomenon.
 But civilization as we've made it thus far exhibits some serious flaws related to our near-total neglect of a basic moral precept.
-There is broad agreement on the idea that human beings have a collective right to define limits to pollution and limits to the rate of taking of natural resources, yet we have thus far failed to carry out our collective duty to establish those limits in reality--limits that are in accord with the average opinion of the people.
+There is broad agreement on the idea that human beings have a collective right to define limits to pollution and limits to the rate of taking of natural resources, yet we have thus far failed to carry out our collective duty to establish those limits in reality--limits that are in accord with average opinion of the people.
 This neglect of principle impairs economic justice.
 Neglect of principle impedes efforts to build a sustainable society.

 We have a civilization that is plagued by widespread extreme poverty and we are threatening to produce a planetary ecological disaster.
 We are challenged by circumstances to create a sustainable and more just civilization.

-Fees on the taking or degradation of natural resources could be applied as a mechanism to moderate human economic activity, with the aim of keeping overall environmental impacts within limits that most people find acceptable.
+Fees charged proportional to the taking or degradation of natural resources could be applied as a mechanism to moderate human economic activity, with the aim of keeping overall environmental impacts within limits that most people find acceptable.
 (We might assume that people will identify as acceptable that which they believe is sustainable--a society that is democratic in terms of limits to environmental impacts is more likely to be sustainable.)
 We could use a system of random surveys to discern whether more people want to see more strict limits on pollution levels and on the rates of taking of resources, or more want to be more lenient, or whether there is a balance between the number of people in one camp vs. the other.
-A fee is a lever or mechanism that society could use for applying incentives to influence the behavior of those who use natural resources.
-Fees for particular kinds of environmental impacts would rise or fall, as need be, when the actual conditions do not match what most people want to see.
-Fees would be held steady when the reality matches what the largest number of people say is the best balance between the alternative positions: Freedom vs. constraint; More vs. less impact on the environment.

-Citizens (even those who are not 'environmentally conscious') would have a natural inclination to call for less impact on the environment (higher fees) because the sum of all proceeds from these fees would be a monetary representation of wealth owned by all.
-Equal sharing of fee proceeds would be a way for society to equitably share (this monetary representation of) that which we all own in common.
-A vote for less environmental impact translates to a larger natural wealth stipend.
-Equal distribution of this money would buffer the downward slide of a shrinking economy, because the entire human population would continue to receive a modest income from shared natural resource wealth, independent of income from work, from family inheritance, or from investments.
+Equal distribution of this money would buffer the downward slide of a shrinking economy, because the entire human population would continue to receive a modest income from shared natural resource wealth, independent of income from work, family inheritance, or investments.
 A 'floor' on the loss of human confidence that causes or contributes to business contractions would be created.
 Spending in support of basic human needs would continue.
 Resources would continue to flow to the sectors of the economy that provide essential goods and services.
 With a modest income assured, people would continue to spend in ways that support the most vital economic activities.
 Sectors devoted to meeting basic needs would be insulated from the worst vicissitudes of the business 'cycle'.
 Swings in the economic climate would be moderated.
-With demands on renewable biological resources (e. g., forests and fish stocks) kept sufficiently low and with availability of minerals extended farther into the future through a fee mechanism, civilization becomes a more sustainable phenomenon.
-With extreme poverty ended and disparity of wealth reduced through equal sharing of fee proceeds, society rests on a stronger foundation of justice, which would further contribute to social stability.
+With demands on renewable biological resources (e. g., forests and fish stocks) kept sufficiently low and with availability of minerals extended farther into the future through the fee mechanism, civilization becomes a more sustainable phenomenon.
+With extreme poverty ended and disparity of wealth reduced through equal sharing of fee proceeds, society rests on a stronger foundation of justice, which would contribute to social stability, complementing the improved economic stability.

 We can imagine an equal payment to all people that would protect every person against extreme material deprivation.
-This natural resource wealth stipend would be drawn from the proceeds of fees charged to those who take or degrade natural wealth in pursuit of profit.
-Those who are at the greatest disadvantage under the current system will be better off with this policy.
-Respect for public property rights would significantly improve the material condition of those who experience the greatest economic hardship.
+Those who are at the greatest disadvantage under the current system will be better-off with this policy.
+Respect for public property rights would significantly improve the material condition of those who experience the greatest economic hardship within the current paradigm.
 We will no longer have vast regions of the world populated by mostly dispossessed people.

-Everyone benefits when the economy adapts to the pricing of natural resource wealth.
-This adaptation is implicit in the transition away from an economy that allows economic externalities to go uncompensated.
-Externalities are the hidden costs (or benefits) of economic activity.
-For example, the cost of pollution (born by the human community and the larger community of life) is hidden from investors, corporations and consumers when producers do not pay a fee proportional to the amount of pollution that they cause.
 If there is no monetary payment made when pollution is created, then pollution costs are not reflected on the financial balance sheet.
 Economic actors are unable to see costs that are off the balance sheet and therefore hidden from view.
 They cannot properly take account of these costs.
 Because environmental impact costs are hidden, all choices about what manufacturing process to adopt, what products to buy, what mode of transport to use, what to eat, etc., are skewed toward more environmentally-harmful acts and away from sustainability.

 Putting a price on natural resource wealth moves us toward an economy that embodies the concept of public property rights in its structure and accounting.
 Industrial processes and business models will be redesigned to improve resource efficiency.
 Individuals will change habits toward more sustainable practices.
 People will choose more environmentally-friendly lifestyles--even if they are not trying to do so because they are temperamentally inclined to be concerned about environmental issues.
 This means improved conditions for everyone: More ecological health and more personal health.
 (Environmental impact pricing would favor whole foods, locally-produced foods and plant-based diets.)
 A sustainable human society built on a broader moral foundation is good for all Earthlings.